 - Focus on and model process as well as outcome

-- Construct a climate where students (modelled by you) see mistakes as learning opportunities, not criticism
+- Construct a climate where students (modeled by you) see mistakes as learning opportunities, not criticism

 - Use the bigger picture to help students see how the here and now links to the future